How Mandelic Acid Helps with Acne

 Mandelic acid in combination with salicylic acid

-A 2009 study published in Dermatologic Surgery studied the effectiveness of 10% mandelic acid in combination the 20% salicylic acid to treat acne.
+A 2009 study published in Dermatologic Surgery studied the effectiveness of 10% mandelic acid in combination with 20% salicylic acid to treat acne.
 Salicylic acid is a beta hydroxy acid (BHA), which is also a hydroxy acid but differs from AHAs in how it impacts the skin.
 Salicylic acid is a common treatment for acne.
 Researchers performed this study by administering a chemical peel every two weeks for a total of five peels in 44 acne patients.
 The researchers concluded that the 10% mandelic acid/20% salicylic acid peel was effective at reducing the number of acne lesions by 52% and hyperpigmentation.3

 Mandelic acid to treat other conditions

 A 2013 study published in Advances in Dermatology and Allergology compared the effectiveness of a 40% mandelic acid peel to that of a 20% azelaic acid peel to reduce the signs of aging in 28 women.
 The researchers concluded that both acids were effective at reducing the effect of aging and dryness of the skin.
 However, they found that the mandelic acid increased the amount of sebum by 168.1% on the periphery of the face, which includes the temples, cheeks, and jaw.
 While increasing sebum is good for anti-aging, it is potentially detrimental to acne patients since increased sebum production can lead to more clogged pores and acne.
 However, this was only one small study, and the researchers did not state whether the elevated sebum levels were a long-term effect of the mandelic acid treatment.
-More research is needed before these findings can be confirmed.6
+More research is needed before these findings can be confirmed.8

 - Kontochristopoulos, G. & Platsidaki, E. Chemical peels in active acne and acne scars.
 Clin Dermatol 16, 1 - 10 (2016). https://www.ncbi.nlm.nih.gov/pubmed/28274356